 Research Services Assistant

 Rachel Parker supports the Faculty Research and Information Delivery Assistance (FRIDA) service, providing research support to Faculty and SJD students.
-She also supports the Faculty Bibliography Project under the direction of June Casey, and helps coordinate Faculty Book Talk events.
+She also supports the Faculty Bibliography Project and helps coordinate Faculty Book Talk events.
 She holds a B.A. in English Literature from Mount Holyoke College and an M.L.I.S. from Simmons School of Library and Information Science.
 Prior to her work as FRIDA Assistant Rachel worked at Houghton Library and the Harvard Botany Libraries.

 Manager, Historical & Special Collections & Rare Books Curator